lmjh/capo-search-app/README.md

 * These diagrams serve as a reminder for beginner guitarists and make the application easier to use and understand.
 * The diagrams are rendered using the svg vector format.
 This format is supported by all major modern browsers and offers the benefits of small file size and scalability to different sizes without loss of quality.
 * The diagrams use the same colours for the fingering positions as are used in the corresponding chord buttons elsewhere in the application.
+* Although it's assumed that users will be guitarists who understand how to read chord diagrams, an explanation is provided in the FAQs section.

 ![Image of chord diagrams](documentation/readme-images/chord-diagrams.jpg)